Common concerns in early pregnancy

 Gradually increase your intake until you are able to eat a well-balanced diet.

 As your appetite improves, you will be able to manage greater amounts and a wider variety of foods.
-Aim to eventually choose foods according to the healthy food guide and drink at least 8 – 10 glasses of fluid each day [see Food and nutrition in pregnancy].
+Aim to eventually choose foods according to the healthy food guide and drink at least 8 to 10 glasses of fluid each day [see Food and nutrition in pregnancy].

 Alternative and complementary options and approaches